kamenskymic/www/_posts/2024-02-20-when-the-safe-is-bad-and-the-unsafe-is-safe.markdown

 A few key conclusions I think.

 - Most developers have had a bad experience with security people, being able to bridge this divide means being able to speak their language and provide them with realistic solutions.
-- Wherever possible, I'd like to provide a simple and ideal solution, like `$queryRaw`.
+- **Update:** Hopefully this post and the [next post in this series](/blog/2024/03/28/when-the-safe-is-worse-than-you-thought.html) demonstrate why using the ORM's built-in query mechanism is a lot easier!
-  - **Update 2024-03-12:** I am currently investigating situations where `$queryRaw` is in fact not safe.
-I will update with my findings when I have them but for now you should exercise caution where a tagged template is passed to the `$queryRaw` function as a variable.
+- Wherever possible, I'd like to provide a simple and ideal solution, like `$queryRaw` _**Update:** with queries being written there and then in the function call_.
 - However, the ideal solution is not always possible and product security people will need to be ready to find alternatives, secure the alternatives, and to choose their battles.
-- This also means that automated scanning which doesn't understand this context will probably provide the wrong answer.
+- This also means that automated scanning which doesn't understand this context will probably provide the wrong answer (but more on this in a future post).